janantala/beyond-adaptive-web-design/README.md

 ![](images/videomotion.png)

 We support 4 direction motion events: swipe from the left to the right, right to left, bottom to top and top to bottom.
+The experiment has been attended by hundreds of users.
 Using video motion detection we can enhance experience in websites and games.
-However we need a proper ambient lighting.
+We can also detect device motion and orientation changes so it can be used as a supplementary input method to the accelerometer and gyroscope rotation.
+However we cannot take a full control over the webapp and need a proper ambient lighting.
 There can be detection issues in too dark and too bright scenes.

 ### Web Components